google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/app-install-banners/advanced.markdown

 install prompt.

-## Deferring or cancelling the prompt
+## Deferring or Cancelling the Prompt

 Chrome manages when to trigger the prompt but for some sites this might not be ideal.
 You can defer the prompt to a later time in the app's usage or